George Browne (archbishop of Dublin): Edward's religious policy

-Under Henry's immediate successor, Edward VI of England, Browne introduced that monarch's new liturgy into the cathedral – the first Book of Common Prayer.
+Under Henry's immediate successor, Edward VI, Browne introduced that monarch's new liturgy into the cathedral – the first Book of Common Prayer.
 He finished by taking a wife.
 In Edward's first years the royal policy for the regulation of the Church in Ireland languished and Browne was under a cloud.
 From 1550, the attempt was resumed to impose on Ireland the English alterations of religion.
 By that time Edward Bellingham had been succeeded by the second administration as Lord Deputy of Anthony St Leger.
 His instructions were to order the clergy to use the English service, and he summoned a convention of the bishops and clergy at Dublin.
 The Lord Deputy read the royal order for the service to be in English.
 The primate George Dowdall was indignant and left the meeting, followed by most of the bishops.
 St Leger then handed the order to Browne, who advised submission.
 On the following Easter Sunday, the English service was used for the first time in the cathedral church of Dublin, Browne preaching the sermon.
 Browne and St Leger later quarrelled bitterly: Browne accused St Leger of speaking treasonable words, but was unable to produce evidence to prove the charge.

 Mary's religious policy

-On the accession of Queen Mary in 1553, Bale was forced to quit Ossory and fly for his life to Dublin.
+On the accession of Queen Mary I in 1553, Bale was forced to quit Ossory and fly for his life to Dublin.
 Browne refused to allow him to preach there.
 In the revolution under Mary, Dublin's primacy was revoked and Dowdall was reinstated in his see and title of primate of all Ireland.
 By Dowdall Browne was then deposed from his see on the grounds that was then a married man, contrary to his ordination oath.
 Two years later, in September 1555, his successor, Hugh Curwen, was appointed.
 When Curwen later changed allegiances, he became the only Archbishop of Dublin to be recognised as such by both the Roman Catholic and Anglican successions.
 Browne's death followed shortly after his deposition.
 It is surmised that he died about 1556.